Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 MATCH Function with Text String as Search Key

-Similarly to the previous example, we can search for a specific text string within a range of data, regardless of whether the data is sorted or not.
+Similarly to the previous example, we can search for a specific text string within a range of data, regardless of whether the data is sorted or not with the MATCH formula.
 Let's find the position of the ad type "Live Broadcast".

 The MATCH function will be the same: